MyUserNameIsMyUserName/Omega_notifications/README.md

 npm install gulp-autoprefixer
 npm install gulp-rename

-# So you can run "gulp" command in root and have .min.css file exported
+# So you can run "gulp" command in root and have .min.css file(s) exported
-# will export all css into min file inside dist/css
+gulp min-css-export-single-file
-gulp min-css-export
+gulp min-css-export-all